Stamp Duty Calculator

 Not automatically.
 Reaching 100% equity means you own all of the lease, but the freehold may remain with the housing association.
 For houses, you may have a statutory right to buy the freehold separately under leasehold reform legislation.
 For flats, freehold enfranchisement usually requires collective action with other leaseholders.
 Your solicitor can advise on your specific freehold rights.

-Can I get the additional dwelling surcharge on final staircasing?
+Can the additional dwelling surcharge apply to final staircasing?

-Yes, if you own another residential property on the completion date of the final staircase, the 3% additional dwelling surcharge applies to the consideration.
-If the staircased property becomes your main residence and you sell any other property within three years, you can claim an ADS refund from HMRC.
+Yes.
+If you own another residential property on the completion date of the final staircase, the 5% additional property surcharge applies to the linked cumulative consideration used to calculate SDLT.
+If the staircased property becomes your main residence and you sell any other property within three years, you can claim a refund of the surcharge from HMRC.

 Do I need to remortgage when I staircase to 100%?